VLoegler/GenomeAssemblyTools/README.md

 # GenomeAssemblyTools

-This repository contains usefull python tools to deal with de novo genome assemblies using MUMmer4.
+This repository contains usefull python tools to deal with de novo genome assemblies using MUMmer4 and blast+.

-### reorderContigs.py
-This tools reorder the contigs of an assembly according to a reference assembly.
-The script changes order and orientation of contigs if needed.

-### NbContigsToX.py
+**Tools.py**
+* Contains the main functions and classes used by the other script.

+## Processing fasta files
+**extractFragment.py**
+* Extract a fragment of a fasta file (either a whole sequence, or a fragment of a sequence (1-based positions)

+**maskTelomeres.py**
+* Mask X kb at the start and end of each sequence of a fasta file.

+**reorderContigs.py**
+* Reorder contigs based on a reference genome.
+Usefull to have a clean diagonal when plotting against the reference.

+**renameContigs.py**
+* Rename contigs based on a reference genome (work in progress).

+## Genome assembly filtering
+**filterContigSize.py**
+* Filter out contigs smaller than a specified threshold.

+**getNuclearContigs.py**
+* Retrieve contigs corresponding the nuclear genome, based on sequence similarity with a reference genome or a BLAST database containing nuclear chromosomes (several strain avoid reference bias).

+**removeRedundantContigs.py**
+* Remove contigs that are entirely covered by other contigs of the same assembly.

+## Genome assembly information
+**NbContigsToXCoverage.py**
-Get the number of an assembly contigs that cover X% of a reference assembly.
+* Give the number of contig required to cover X% of a reference genome.

-### maskTelomeres.py
-Mask extremities of each chromosome (with a given size, default is 20kb).

-### findMergedChromosomes
-Find contigs corresponding to the merge of several chromosomes of a reference.
-To be considered as merged, more than 90% of several reference chromosomes must align on the contig.

-### Rename contigs
-Rename contigs with a reference genome.
-Contigs will be renamed with reference chromosome name if more than 20kb align on the contig.
-If several chromosomes align, name of all chromosomes will be in the new contig name.
+**checkChromosomePresence.py**
+* Take a reference genome and indicate how many reference chromosomes are covered at X % (80% default) by the draft assembly.

+**findDoubleCentromeres.py**
+* Take the centromere sequence and indicate how many contigs contain more than 1 centromere.

+**findMergedChromosomes.py**
+* Give the number of contigs covering several reference chromosomes.
+Can be inacurate because of large translocation.
+Better use findDoubleCentromere.py to identify merged chromosomes.